Introduction

 Official Recommendation

-Set Name: Enter
+Set Name: Input

-Gentooas OS name» OS name: GentooFinish Installation: Note screen instructions, then press Enter to shut down.
+Gentooas OS name» OS name: GentooFinish Installation: Note screen instructions, then Press Enter to shutdown.

 1.3 Complete Recovery Mode Setup (Critical Step)#